 Like the armadillo, pangolins have protective scales made from keratin.
 These scales help to protect them from predators.
-On newborns, the scales are soft but harden as they age.
+In newborns, the rankings are soft but harden as they age.
 In line with many species of armadillos, they can also roll themselves into a ball.

-Pangolins are nocturnal, and are insectivores, living mainly on a diet of termites and ants.
+Pangolins are nocturnal insectivores, living mainly on a diet of termites and ants.
 They have long tongues which they use to scoop the insects up.
-The tongues can be longer than the animals head and body.
+The language can be longer than the animal’s head and body.

 Pilosa (Sloths, Anteaters)

-The order Pilosa can be found only in South and Central America and comprises of sloths and anteaters.
+Pilosa can only be found in South and Central America and comprises sloths and anteaters.

 Anteaters eat ants and termites, eating only at one nest.
 This allows the ants to replenish the colonies before the anteater comes back.
 Anteaters are slow animals, but the claws on their front paws can take down a jaguar.

-Sloths are extremely slow animals, and one of the ways that they survive against predators is due to their excellent camouflage.
-The fur on a sloth provides a home for algae, and the green color from the algae helps to camouflage the sloths in the trees.
-Many predators are unable to see them, thinking they are part of the tree.
+Sloths are extremely slow animals, and one of the ways they survive against predators is their excellent camouflage.
+The fur on a sloth provides a home for algae, and the green color of the algae helps to camouflage the sloths in the trees.
+Many predators cannot see them, thinking they are part of the tree.

-The order Pilosa is very similar to armadillos, although neither the sloth or armadillo have scales, opting for fur instead.
+The order Pilosa is very similar to armadillos, although neither the sloth nor armadillo have scales, opting for fur instead.

-Primates are the order that most people know about as humans are one of the many species.
+Primates are the order that most people know about, as humans are one of the many species.
 Primates can be found on every continent as humans, but many species only live in Asia and Africa.
-Some can be found in Southern Mexico, Central and South America.
+Some can be found in Southern Mexico and Central and South America.

 Primates have five fingers with fingernails.
 All primates have opposing thumbs, allowing them to use tools.
 Most primates have tails except for apes and humans.

-Species of primates include apes, baboons, gibbons, howler monkeys, macaques, and squirrel monkeys, among others.
+Species of primates include apes, baboons, gibbons, howler monkeys, macaques, and squirrel monkeys.

-Homo sapiens (humans) are the only species of primate that is completely bipedal, with all other species using all four limbs to walk.
+Homo sapiens (humans) are the only primate species entirely bipedal, with all other species using all four limbs to walk.

 Primates generally live in trees but can be seen terrestrially as well.

-There is only one family of mammals contained in the order Proboscidea which consists of elephants.
-There are currently just two species of elephant left in the World, although this was once thought to be as high as 350.
+There is only one family of mammals in the order Proboscidea which consists of elephants.
+There are currently just two elephants left in the World, although this was once thought to be as high as 350.

-These two species are named after their respective countries: African elephant and Asian elephant.
+These two species are named after their respective continents: the African elephant and the Asian elephant.

 Proboscidea is named after the proboscis or trunk that protrudes from the front of the elephant.
-Elephants use their trunk to grab food, using their trunk as we would use our hands.
-They can also use their trunks in many other ways, such as picking up tree trunks.
-The trunk is also used for breathing and for bringing water into the mouth.
+Elephants use their chest to grab food, using their box as we would use our hands.
+They can also use their bins in many other ways, such as picking up tree trunks.
+The box is also used to breathe and bring water into the mouth.

-Elephants are large creatures with tusks, large ear flaps and large legs.
+Elephants have tusks, large ear flaps, and large legs.
 Elephants are the largest living terrestrial mammals.
-African males are larger at 11 foot tall at the shoulder, weighing up to 6.8 tonnes.
+African males are more prominent at 11 feet tall at the shoulder, weighing up to 6.8 tonnes.
 Females can reach almost 9 feet tall, weighing up to 3.5 tonnes.

-Asian elephants are smaller than African elephants, with males reaching up to 9 ft 6 in tall, and weights of 4.6 tonnes, with females again smaller at 8 foot tall and weighing approximately 3 tonnes.
+Asian elephants are smaller than African elephants, with males reaching up to 9 ft 6 in tall and weighing 4.6 tonnes, with females again smaller at 8 feet tall and weighing approximately 3 tonnes.

 Rodentia (Gnawing Mammals)

-Rodentia, or rodents as we most likely know the as are the largest order of mammals.
-Rodents make up over 40% of the mammals worldwide with over two thousand, two hundred species and twenty-eight families.
+Rodentia, or rodents as we most likely know, are the most significant order of mammals.
+Rodents make up over 40% of mammals worldwide, with over two thousand two hundred species and twenty-eight families.
 This amount of different mammals that are rodents means that most non-flying mammals are rodents.

 Rodentia includes small mammals that have been domesticated and kept as pets.
 Hamsters, gerbils, mice, rats, chinchillas, and guinea pigs are all members of this order.
-Other animals such as squirrels, chipmunks, beavers, prairie dogs, marmots, voles, lemming porcupines among many others are all members of Rodentia.
+Other animals, such as squirrels, chipmunks, beavers, prairie dogs, marmots, voles, and lemming porcupines, among many others, are all members of Rodentia.

-The largest member is the capybara which is about the size of a pig.
+The most prominent member is the capybara, about the size of a pig.

 Scandentia (Tree Shrews)

 Scandentia is made up of the species of tree shrews.
-These small animals appear in approximately twenty species and can be found in the rainforests of South and South East Asia.
+These small animals appear in approximately twenty species and can be found in South and South East Asia’s rainforests.

-Tree shrews are mostly terrestrial despite their name, although some species prefer living in trees.
-They feed on plant material such as seeds and fruits, and also on anthropods.
+Despite their name, tree shrews are primarily terrestrial, although some species prefer living in trees.
+They feed on plant material such as seeds, fruits, and anthropods.

 Sirenia (Dugongs and manatees)

 Dugongs and manatees make up the order of Sirenia.
-There are four species included in the order, three species of manatee and one species of the dugong.
+The order includes four species: three species of manatee and one dugong.